narramadan/springboot-whoami/README.md

 Who Am I - 3af3b374ded7
 ```

-Stop the container and remove the container reference before proceeding to Swarn mode testing
+Stop the container and remove its reference before proceeding to configure Docker Swarn Mode

 ```
 $ docker stop 3a